beliefspacestudio/rpsls/README.md

 ###Rock, Paper, Scissors Logic

-There is only onw winning move and one losing move for any given play.
-So if we assign the player and computer differentlt, we can use some maths to work out the winner, thus...
+There is only one winning move and one losing move for any given play.
+So if we assign the player and computer moves different integers, we can use some maths to work out the winner, thus...

     pr = 1      cr = 3
     pp = 2      pp = 2